US Cash Products-Chicago gasoline up on refinery outages

 "The market is pretty dead.
 There isn't a whole lot of products out there," a Harbor trader said.
 "It appears everyone is waiting for Monday."

-The Harbor rally stemmed from talk of an outage at Irving Oil's 300,000 bpd New Brunswick refinery, Canada's largest, which is a major supplier of fuels in the U.S. Northeast.
+The Harbor rally stemmed from talk of an outage at Irving Oil Ltd's 300,000 bpd New Brunswick refinery, Canada's largest, which is a major supplier of fuels in the U.S. Northeast.

 On Friday, an Irving spokeswoman said the plant had a brief upset on Thursday, but had resumed normal operations.
 [ID:nN1E77B0GB]